apache/zeppelin/releases/zeppelin-release-0.6.2.md

 We encourage to [download](../../download.html) the latest release.
 Feedback through the [mailing lists](../../community.html) is very welcome.

 ### Improvements
+   * Spark interpreter binary is compatibile with Spark 1.6/Scala 2.10 and Spark 2.0/Scala 2.11 without rebuild
    * Note storage aware of user on sync
    * Provide shiro password encryption fucntion using hadoop commons Credential apis and jceks
    * Add new Shiro Realm for ZeppelinHub